 Read on to understand the benefits of almonds for babies, their nutritional value, possible risks, and how to add them into a baby’s diet.

 Is It Safe To Give Almonds To Infants?

 Yes, almonds, fed in an age-appropriate way, are safe to consume for babies and toddlers.
-However, do not serve whole almonds to a baby since they might choke on it.
+However, do not serve whole almonds to an infant since they might choke on it.
 Instead, feed almonds to the baby in a paste or powdered form that is easy to swallow.

 Almonds can provide nutrients, such as MUFA, fiber, protein, biotin, and vitamin E (1).
-Besides, the dynamic phytonutrientiXNatural substances found in plant-based products such as grains, fruits, and vegetables profile of the nuts offer svarious health benefits, which we will discuss later in the post (2).
+Besides, the dynamic phytonutrientiXNatural substances found in plant-based products such as grains, fruits, and vegetables profile of the nuts offer various health benefits, which we will discuss later in the post (2).

 When Can You Start Giving Almonds To Babies?

 Babies above six months of age can start consuming almonds in a paste or powdered form,as part of their well-balanced weaning diet (3).
 Whole almonds or any other whole nuts should not be fed to children below the age of five years because they may be a choking hazard (4).
 According to a New York State Department of Health report, choking ranks as the fourth leading cause of unintentional death in children under five.
 Additionally, food-related incidents are the most common cause of nonfatal choking in young children; hence it is crucial to avoid serving whole or non-chopped nuts or almonds to babies.

 Nutritional Value Of Almonds